 For this particular recipe, I used the Good Cook Muffin Pan.
-Honestly, I left this batch in a little too long – 15 minutes.
+Honestly, I left this batch in a little too long – 15 minutes, to be exact.
 That’s almost double the baking time.
 I was sure the bottom of the muffins would be burned.
 Now, these pans certainly don’t guarantee that your food won’t burn, but it did help distribute the heat more evenly than my old muffin pan would have and they did not burn on the bottom.
 That was a real surprise to me.
 They were very evenly baked and didn’t dry out.
 The only drawback was that I only had ONE pan and it has 6 wells.
 This recipe makes 20 muffins.
 Gah.

 I also want to point out that, in this recipe, you’ll find other recipes you’ll want to keep for other various baking projects because they are must-have basics – streusel topping, vanilla glaze, and a DIY yellow box cake!